seshuad/github-101/README.md

 $ ls
 </code>
 </pre>
 9. Your local repository is now syncrhronized with the remote copy on github.com.
 There can be conflicts during the pull if you happen to change a file on the local repo and the same file was modified on the remote as well.
+If there are conflicts that cannot be automerged git creates a version of the file that needs to be modified to resolve conflicts